-Check the level of the battery electrolyte and make sure the leads are secure.
+Check the level of the battery electrolyte and make sure that the negative and positive leads are securely tightened.

 Battery electrolyte is poisonous and dangerous, causing severe burns, etc. Electrolyte contains sulfuric acid.
 Avoid contact with skin, eyes or clothing.